Average Collection Period Calculator

 For example, financial institutions, i.e., banks, rely on accounts receivable because they offer their customers credit loans, installments, and mortgages.
 A short and precise turnaround time is required to generate ROI from such services (you can find more about this metric in the ROI calculator).
 Thus, by neglecting their policies for managing accounts receivable, they can potentially have a severe financial deficit.

-Similarly, a steady cash flow is crucial in construction companies and real estate agencies, so they can timely pay their labor and salespeople working on hourly and daily wages.
+Similarly, a steady cash flow is crucial in construction companies and real estate agencies, so they can pay their labor and salespeople working on hourly and daily wages in a timely manner.
 Also, construction of buildings and real estate sales take time and can be subject to delays.
 So, in this line of work, it's best to bill customers at suitable intervals while keeping an eye on average sales.

 💡 A simple average sale period formula is to divide your annual net sales by the number of months in a year: